The isomorphism problem for Schubert varieties: Introduction

-over index sets $S=\{s_1,s_2,s_3\}$ and $S'=\{s'_1,s'_2\}$ respectively.
-Let $J = \{s_2,s_3\}$ and $J' = \{s'_1\}$.
-Then both $X^J(s_3 s_2 s_1, B_3)$ and $X^{J'}(s'_1 s'_2 s'_1, G_2)$ have a presentation of their cohomology ring given by $\Z[x^2]/\langle x^8\rangle$, with Schubert basis $\{1,x^2,x^4,x^6\}$.
-Hence part (c) of Theorem \ref{T:iso} holds for these two Schubert varieties.
-However, these Schubert varieties are not algebraically isomorphic.
-Indeed, the variety $X^J(s_3s_2s_1,B_3)$ is smooth, while $X^{J'}(s'_1s'_2s'_1, G_2)$ is singular \cite[Chapter 10]{Billey-Lakshmibai00}. \end{example} Specifically, Example \ref{Ex:partial_counter} shows that parts (2) and (3) of Theorem \ref{T:iso} are not equivalent for Schubert varieties of partial flag varieties.
-It's also not possible for Cartan equivalence as stated to be the same as algebraic isomorphism for Schubert varieties in partial flag varieties, since the Cartan equivalence condition makes no mention of the set $J$, and the variety structure can depend on $J$.
-For instance: \begin{example} Consider the Cartan matrix of type $A_3$ over index set $\{s_1,s_2,s_3\}$.
-Let $w = s_2 s_1 s_3 s_2$ and $J = \{s_1,s_3\}$.
-Then $X^{\emptyset}(w,A) = X(w,A_3)$ is singular, whereas $X^{J}(w,A_3)$ is the Grassmannian $\Gr(2,4)$, and hence is smooth. \end{example} The class of Schubert varieties of partial flag varieties is much broader than the class of Schubert varieties in full flag varieties, and it is not clear whether the isomorphism problem for this broader class should have a simple combinatorial solution like Cartan equivalence.
+The class of Schubert varieties of partial flag varieties is much broader than the class of Schubert varieties in full flag varieties.
+It is not clear whether the isomorphism problem for this broader class should have a simple combinatorial solution like Cartan equivalence.
 We leave this as an open problem.

 In proving Theorem \ref{T:iso}, we need to show that a Cartan equivalence can be constructed from the isomorphism between cohomology rings.
-To do this, we show that the Cartan matrix entries $A_{st}$ for $st \leq w$ and the reduced words for $w$ can be recovered from $H^*(X(w),A)$ along with its Schubert basis.
+To do this, we prove that the Cartan matrix entries $A_{st}$ for $st \leq w$ and the reduced words for $w$ can be recovered from $H^*(X(w),A)$ along with its Schubert basis.
 This gives a procedure to solve a related problem of independent interest: constructing a presentation of a Schubert variety (as a Schubert variety) solely from geometric data.
+We outline this procedure in Section \ref{SS:cohomology2}.